dietrichmax/docker-staticmaps/README.md

 ---

-Here’s a suggested **README section** to document the attribution parameter behavior in your static map service:

----

 ## 📝 Attribution

 The map service supports an optional `attribution` query parameter to control whether and how attribution is rendered on the generated image.